Kendall Jenner & Ben Simmons Being Torn About By Busy Schedules, Per ‘Radar Online’

 “Kendall told Ben from the get-go that her schedule and obligation to KUWTK run her life and she gave him the opportunity to jump ship.
 He didn’t, but they are both aware that their relationship may suffer because of the length of time they won’t see each other,” the insider added.

 Khloe and Tristan may soon be in the same boat as Kendall and Ben.
-Tristan will have to return to Cleveland for the start of the new NBA season, and Khloe will likely be obligated to film Keeping Up with the Kardashians.
+Tristan will have to return to Cleveland for the start of the new NBA season, and Khloe will likely be obligated to film Keeping Up With the Kardashians.
 She also has her Good American clothing line to run.

 However, Khloe Kardahian and Tristan Thompson have something that Kendall Jenner and Ben Simmons don’t, and that’s a child to raise together.
 The couple welcomed a daughter, True, back in April, just as reports about the NBA star’s cheating were being revealed.
-So, it seems they be spending more time together in the coming months than Kendall and Ben.
+So, it seems they will be spending more time together in the coming months than Kendall and Ben.